01 of 14

 The Real Fisherman's Wharf

-After you've seen that tourist part of Fisherman's Wharf, take a couple of minutes to see the more authentic part of it.
-Look for the walkway next to the restaurants that goes to the piers behind those colorful boats.
+After you've seen that tourist part of Fisherman's Wharf, take a couple of minutes to see the more authentic part of it, behind those colorful boats.
+Follow the walkway toward the piers that runs next to the restaurants.

-Keep going toward the bay, and you'll find the commercial fishing pier.
-Those contraptions you may see piled up on the dock are crab traps.
+Keep going toward the bay to find the commercial fishing pier.
+The contraptions you may see piled up on the dock are crab traps.
 To see boats bringing in their catch, go EARLY, about 6:00 to 7:00 a.m.

 Walk back to Jefferson to continue your visit.Continue to 11 of 14 below.

 Located on Pier 37 at the end of Al Scoma Way, Scoma's restaurant is said to be one of the country's most profitable eateries.